-Ventilation And Safe Practice With The Use Of Electric Kilns
+Ventilation And Safe Practice When Using Electric Kilns

-With the increase in kilns in the domestic environment, we are often asked questions as to where to put a kiln and how to create effective ventilation.
+We are often asked where to put a kiln and ventilation questions.
 Below is a helpful guide so you can fire safely and what you might have to prepare for.

-Fumes and gases from Kilns can be hazardous to health if… for example, if you fire a lot, with a high concentration of wares, use glazes that include toxic ingredients, in environments that have limited airflow, or work near the kiln when firing.
-All this would create a high risk to your health.
-You can lessen the risk if you fire occasionally, with small amounts, using safer glazes and clay bodies, fire at times when you are not in the same environment and doing so in a well-ventilated room.
+Fumes and gases from kilns can be hazardous to health when… you fire a lot, with a high concentration of wares, use materials that include toxic ingredients, fire in environments that have limited airflow, or work near the kiln when firing.
+All this creates a high risk to your health.
+You can lessen the risk if you do the opposite...
+Fire occasionally, with small amounts, using safer materials, fire at times when you are not in the same environment and doing so in a well-ventilated room.

 Where To Put A Kiln